 Research to Ethical Product Design

-The hardest decision in this project wasn’t a visual or technical one — it was figuring out how much the AI should actually do.
-Every time we made the suggestions more helpful, users felt less like the final message was theirs.
-We had to keep pulling back, not because the AI couldn’t do more, but because doing more was the wrong goal.
-That tension — between a capable system and a respectful one — defined every major design decision we made.
+The hardest decision in this project wasn't a visual or technical one.
+It was figuring out how much the AI should actually do.
+Every time I made the suggestions more helpful, users felt less like the final message was theirs.
+I had to keep pulling back, not because the AI couldn't do more, but because doing more was the wrong goal.
+That tension, between a capable system and a respectful one, defined every major design decision I made.

-What this project permanently changed for me: I used to think about AI design in terms of capability — what can the model do, and how do I surface that well?
-Now I think about it in terms of agency — at what point does the AI’s helpfulness start eroding the user’s sense of ownership?
+What this project permanently changed for me: I used to think about AI design in terms of capability, what the model can do and how to surface it well.
+Now I think about it in terms of agency, at what point does the AI's helpfulness start eroding the user's sense of ownership?
 Columba taught me that the best AI interaction is often the one that prompts a person to think, not the one that thinks for them.